desbma/sacad/README.md

 - HTML parsing is done without regex but with the LXML library, which is faster, and more robust to page changes
 - When the size of an image reported by a source is not reliable (ie. Google Images), automatically download the first KB of the file to get its real size from the file header
 - Process several queries simultaneously (using [asyncio](https://docs.python.org/3/library/asyncio.html)), to speed up processing
-- Automatically reuse TCP connections (HTTP Keep-Alive), for better performance
+- Automatically reuse TCP connections (HTTP Keep-Alive), for better network performance
 - Automatically retry failed HTTP requests
 - Music library scan supports all common audio formats (MP3, AAC, Vorbis, FLAC..)
 - Cover sources page or API changes are quickly detected, thanks to high test coverage, and SACAD is quickly updated accordingly